 For six years he was held captive, working as a shepherd (allegedly on the mountain of Sliabh Mis, County Antrim) and discovering his faith in God.
 He is said to have escaped from Ireland at the age of 22 and eventually found his way back to his family.
 He then began to study Christianity, becoming a cleric and taking the name Patrick.

-In his written Confession, Saint Patrick states that he went on to baptise thousands, helping to spread Christianity throughout the country and becoming a bishop of Ireland.
+After apparently having a vision inspiring him to return to Ireland and preach the word of God, Patrick decided to do just that.
+His supposed landing site is at Three Mile Water, Brittas Bay, in Leinster, though he practised throughout the country.
+Patrick is credited with bringing Christianity to Ireland, where people primarily worshipped many Celtic gods.
+In his written Confession, Saint Patrick states that he went on to baptise thousands and became bishop of Armagh.
 He and his followers are said to have built many of Ireland’s earliest churches, such as the one at Saul, County Down, which has been credited as the first Christian church in Ireland.

-Saint Patrick is thought to have died on the March 17, 461.
+Saint Patrick is thought to have died on the March 17 461.
 Long after his death, various legends began to appear about him and his works, such as the story of his having banished snakes from Ireland.
 In fact, there were never any snakes on the island in the first place – the myth is believed by many to be a metaphor for his banishing paganism from Ireland and replacing it with Christianity.